fabiohaifa/Jobsity/readme.md

 If you click on the 'starting chat' link you will be asked for authenticate yourself.

-For login into the system use on of bellow credentials:
+For login into the system use one of credentials bellow:
 ```
 Username: user1
 Password: 123